Ischua Creek

 Stocking Information: Ischua Creek is stocked in the fourth week of March with brown trout and rainbow trout.
 The trout are stocked at numerous locations along the stream.

 Special Fishing Regulations: None.
-Statewide inland trout stream regulations apply.
+Statewide fishing stream regulations apply.